the rock of polynesia

 "Maybe it's luring us into a trap."
 Devine said.
 We wouldn't have followed this dog into a cave, but walking down some steps to a lovely beach front, we thought, would be safe enough.
 Besides, the dog had plans of its own, and began to chase something we couldn't see around the beach.

 The beach had beautiful clear sand, and the water was shallow with a hard coral bottom.
 I put my feet in it, Devine did this too, but then pointed to a shape moving in the water.
-"Hey look a sea snake!
+"Hey!
+Look!
+A sea snake!
 It's coming this way!"
-I wondered then.
-"Do sea snakes bite?"
+I wondered then, do sea snakes bite?
 It came closer, faster.
 We darted back onto the sand, maybe it was very eager to say hello, but we didn't stay to find out.
 I later read that some sea snakes are poisonous, and that a bite results in four weeks of excruciating pain, but not in death.
 Pain, not death, got it.

 The water barely covered my knees, then all of sudden, came a hole much deeper.
 We'd arrived at the pools.
 The pool had beautiful reef fish swimming in it, and was connected to others by tunnels or openings.
 We dove in, relieved to give our pained feet a break.
 The colors were unbelievable, we made a game of chasing each other through the different pools.
 This is how we met the second sea snake.
 I saw it near me and made a detour to avoid it.
 Devine was behind me at the time but had not seen it, nor understood why I'd made that particular turn.
 At that moment too, the snake decided to swim out of its hiding spot.
 I saw Devine trying to get it to swim somewhere else, pushing walls of water at it with little success.

 We swam away, deciding to leave that particular pool to the sea snake.
-You win this round too sea snake.
+You win this round too, sea snake.

 We visited many other sights on the island, it's amazing how many wondrous things there are to see here.
-We walked a stretch of land bearing thousands of spiked coral carved by wind and sea, leading to a drop, a deep crevasse, with a hidden forest of palm trees.
+We walked a stretch of land bearing thousands of spiked coral carved by wind and sea, leading to a drop, a deep crevice, with a hidden forest of palm trees.

 We swam in many other pools, in crystal clear waters, a mix of salt and fresh that made the surface water blurry.

 We have Leslie and Stu from the sailboat Sula to thank for this trip, and for showing us how to open a coconut with a machete.
-We've since downgraded, cutting them open with a wood knife and a hammer, and I have to say, it's not nearly as cool as when Stu did it in the middle of the road with a big knife.
+We've since downgraded, cutting them open with a wood knife and a hammer, and I have to say, it's not nearly as cool as when Stu did it in the middle of the road with a big blade.

 Watch a video of our time in Niue.